ajh1143/ATM_Menu/README.md

 ATM Interface menu.

-Allows a new customer to create an account, make a deposit, make a withdrawal, check their balance, and view/alter their current account information.
+Allows a customer to create an account, make a deposit, make a withdrawal, check their balance, and view/alter their current account details.